Patent lawyers in Las Vegas

 The Patent Application

 it.
-It is important that the claims be drafted to maximize the property rights the invention is entitled to.
+It is important that the claims be drafted to maximize the intellectual

 The Patent Examination Process

-The USPTO assigns new patent applications to Examiners who examine the patent applications.
-An Examiner typically
+The USPTO assigns patent applications to Examiners who

 Provisional vs Non-Provisional patent applications